 Impartiality committee members need to review information relating to the client in order to perform their function.
 As some of the committee members come from outside the certification body, members are also required to sign a confidentiality statement.

-Fees quoted and invoiced by Best Practice apply to valid certification periods as identified on an applicable BPC Client Certificate.
-Best Practice Certification Pty Ltd does not offer refunds for fee’s paid before a certificate expiry date.
+Fees quoted and invoiced by Best Practice apply to proposals accepted by the client and cover valid certification periods as identified on an applicable BPC Client Certificate.
+Best Practice Certification Pty Ltd does not offer refunds once a certificate has been issued.

 Delivery of Certification Services